MarinkaPo/mobile_traffic_regression/README.md

 # mobile_traffic_regression
-Forecasting the volume of traffic at each layer of the base station of a mobile operator using ML methods
+Forecasting the volume of traffic at the base stations of a mobile operator using ML methods